 "I found this eLearning module very useful for clarifying procedures for teachers.
-It is of a high quality, easy to use and the interactive exercises are user friendly, though provoking and at times quite challenging.
+It is of high quality, easy to use and the interactive exercises are user-friendly, thought-provoking and at times quite challenging.
 The ability to keep a training record is also an excellent feature - I highly recommend this eLearning module."

 Raymond McHugh, Principal, McCartan's College, Monaghan

-'The eLearning Child Protection and Welfare of Children module was great CPD in that it was applicable to all staff, took a short time to complete, the theory of the course was extremely relevant and concise which dealt with practical scenarios and possible real life situations.
-This eLearning module was interactive and informed the staff of the do's and more importantly about the don'ts when faced with student child protection and welfare issues.
+'The eLearning Child Protection and Welfare of Children course was great, in that it was applicable to all staff, took a short time to complete, the theory of the course was extremely relevant and concise which dealt with practical scenarios and possible real-life situations.
+This eLearning course was interactive and informed the staff of the do's and more importantly about the don'ts when faced with student child protection and welfare issues.
 The online assessment part of the course took no less than ten minutes to complete and an online certificate was automatically generated upon successful completion of the module!
-The completion of the eLearning module created meaningful learning conversations among all staff around areas of child protection and welfare.'
+The completion of the eLearning course created meaningful learning conversations among all staff around areas of child protection and welfare.'